Biden Administration Early Executive Actions: Update for Government Contractors

 Taken as a whole, the Day 1 Biden Administration executive actions primarily serve to halt implementation of certain EOs from the prior administration, such as EO 13950, and otherwise halt the implementation of pending regulations from that administration.
 In the near term, it should be relatively quiet on the new Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS) front as this regulatory pause and review takes place.
 The forthcoming EO will also reverse actions of the prior administration while advancing some of the policy objectives of the Biden Administration.

 Because Wiley is “Wired into Washington,” we are uniquely situated to help contractors anticipate and respond to the far-reaching priorities of this new Biden Administration.
-You can access analysis of the new Biden Administration actions from all of Wiley’s practice groups in our Biden Administration Resource Center.
 Wiley’s Government Contracts Practice will monitor all new guidance and developments as the Administration moves forward with its policy priorities.